 In this marketplace, which people can enter regardless of their level of education or preparation, anybody with a working copy of Adobe Illustrator can come in.
 Few platforms screen for real talent, and it becomes easy for clients to choose what they think looks good without the opinion of an expert.
 If you are going to position yourself as an expert, your expertise has to grow proportionally with your competition.
 Your competition can provide all the options available now.
 What else can you provide?

 The third challenge and perhaps one of the least talked about, is your stamina and resistance to stress.
 Can you keep up?
 Some people thrive in chaotic environments where every new project presents completely different challenges, and I have to say, without making those daily refinements it’s almost impossible to build up a work structure for yourself.
-Doing this for a long time will net you small nuggets of success to keep you engaged along the way.
+The longest and highest-earning players in the world of freelancing and remote work have noted the complex mix of flexibility, continuous learning, and avoiding distractions you need to personally cultivate.
+The point is, doing this for a long time will net you small nuggets of success to keep you engaged along the way.

 The fourth, and final one that I am going to mention is communication.
 You have to keep in touch with clients, peers, and mentors and make sure your skills improve daily.